uc-labs-llc/seo-toolkit/README.md

 Comprehensive Tag Audit: Scans for a wide range of essential tags, including those related to PWA, Icons, and performance-boosting relations like preload and dns-prefetch.

 Remediation Report: Generates a detailed report outlining all issues and suggestions for fixing them.

+3. sitemap-generator.py (The Sitemap XML Generator)

+The Local File Sitemap XML Generator is a Python desktop application built using Tkinter.
+Its purpose is to scan a local directory of website files (HTML, CSS, JS, etc.) and automatically generate a standards-compliant sitemap.xml file.

+Unlike traditional web crawlers, this tool does not connect to the internet or crawl a live website.
+It simply reads your local file system, determines the relative paths, and combines them with a user-provided base URL to construct the final sitemap links.

 💻 Installation